ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ```

 Remember I said *exact same* `tzinfo` object?
 If you
-compare with the same timezone, but from `dateutil.tz`, you'll get
+compare with the same timezone, but you get it from `dateutil.tz`
-a different result!
+instead of `ZoneInfo`, you'll get a different result!

 ```python
 from dateutil import tz